s0urc3d3v/tipsUX/README.md

    See the License for the specific language governing permissions and limitations under the License.

-I used icons from Google licensed under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/): [license here](https://creativecommons.org/licenses/by/4.0/legalcode)
+I used icons from Google licensed under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/): [license here](https://creativecommons.org/licenses/by/4.0/legalcode).
+[Found here](https://www.google.com/design/icons/)